gylu/d_coding_challenge/README.md

 1. String matching subproblem (See my `match_and_glue` function in reconstruct.py and additional description below)
   * Googling shows that Boyer-Moore seems to be the standard for efficient string search algorithms.
 Futher googling showed that Cpython already implements a variant of this (Boyer–Moore–Horspool), which results in an average run-time of O(k), where k is the length of the string to be searched against.
 See https://news.ycombinator.com/item?id=1976275.
 And https://hg.python.org/cpython/file/tip/Objects/stringlib/fastsearch.h

-2. All-pairs matching problem using string matching described above (See my `reconstruct` function in reconstruct.py)
+2. All-pairs matching problem using string matching described above
-  * Form a growing master sequence and keep gluing sequences into it
+  * Form a growing master sequence and keep gluing sequences into it (See my `reconstruct` function in reconstruct.py and description below)

 # What my `match_and_glue` function does
-This function attempts to match two sequences, on both sides (left or right):
+This function attempts to match two sequences on either sides (left or right):

-1. It takes one character more than half of the shorter of the two sequences (to satisfy the "more than half" condition) and then sees if this half is in the longer string (CPython's "substring in string" check uses Boyer-Moore, which is best case Ω(n/m), worst case O(mn))
+1. It takes one character more than half of the shorter of the two sequences (to satisfy the "more than half" condition) and then sees if this half is in the longer string (CPython's "substring in string" check uses Boyer–Moore–Horspool)
-2. If this substring is in the nose section or tail section of the longer string, see if the remainder of the longer string also matches the substring.
-Only check the nose or tail section of the longer string is checked in order to save time.
-Nose and tail sizes are set to the length of the smaller substring.
+2. If this substring is in the nose or tail section of the longer string, see if the remainder of the longer string also matches the substring.
+Only the nose or tail section of the longer string is checked in order to save time.
+The Nose and tail sizes that are checked against are set to the length of the smaller substring.
 (It's pointless to check the middle of the longer substring to see if there are matches if a match doesn't result in growing the strings)
-3. If it does, perform the glue
+3. If the above conditions are met, perform the glue, otherwise, return False

 ```
 Example: